Access to Care

 As an existing enrollee, how does this impact my ability to continue assignment to the Military Treatment Facility (MTF) if I moved and now live greater than 30 minutes drive time?

-What happens if I live greater than 100 miles from the Military Treatment Facility (MTF)?
+What happens if I moved now and live 100 miles from the Military Treatment Facility (MTF)?

 What happens if I no longer reside in the South region, but I want to continue my enrollment in the South?